echoedinvoker/nodejs-jonas/6-express/59-create-middleware/memo.md

 ![Alt no msn on the console](pic/bandicam%202022-10-16%2013-48-35-772.jpg)

+- This is because the request-response cycle ends when the 'res.json' in the router handler 'getTours' is executed, so our custom middleware, which is defined later, will not be executed.

 ![Alt send another request by postman](pic/bandicam%202022-10-16%2013-49-06-792.jpg)

 ![Alt there is msg on the console](pic/bandicam%202022-10-16%2013-49-34-927.jpg)

 ![Alt middleware better write before routers](pic/bandicam%202022-10-16%2013-51-33-488.jpg)

+- The above process is proving that the order in which codes define the middleware function determines the order in which each middleware function is executed in the middleware stack.
+- Another important point is that the **res.json** and **res.send** methods will actually **end the request-response cycle** directly.

 ## **Use Middleware to add Properties to req object**